Morphogen-regulated contact-mediated signaling between cells can drive the transitions underlying body segmentation in vertebrates: Introduction

-Somitogenesis is the process of formation of somites, which are the modular building blocks of all vertebrate bodies~\cite{dequeant2008,gomez2008,vonk2008}.
-Somites compose bilaterally symmetric segments that are formed in the paraxial, or pre-somitic, mesoderm (PSM) of developing embryos as the body axis itself elongates~\cite{Gilbert2013}.
-Analogous processes have been implicated in the body segmentation of some invertebrates~\cite{stollewerk2003,sarrazin2012}.
-Although there is great variability across species in terms of the number of somites, the mean size of a somite and the duration over which they are formed, nonetheless a conserved set of features characterizing somitogenesis is seen across these species~\cite{pourquie2001}.
-A general conceptual model for explaining these core features is provided by the Clock and Wavefront (CW) framework proposed by Cooke and Zeeman in 1976~\cite{cooke1976}, wherein the PSM was assumed to comprise cellular oscillators (clocks) which are each arrested at their instantaneous state of activity upon encountering a wavefront that moves from the anterior to posterior of the PSM~\cite{baker2006,santillan2008,nagahara2009,hester2011,ares2012,murray2013,jorg2014,wiedermann2015}.
-This provides a route for translating a sequence of temporal activity into spatial patterns~\cite{pourquie2003}.
-In order to construct an explicit mechanism embodying the CW framework, we need to disaggregate its components that operate at different scales, namely, (i) the cellular scale at which oscillations occur, (ii) the inter-cellular scale at which contact-mediated signaling takes place, and (iii) the scale of the PSM across which morphogen gradients form and act as the environment that could modulate the inter-cellular interactions.
-This resonates with the proposal of Oates~\cite{oates2012} to view the CW framework as a three-tier process.
+In order to construct an explicit mechanism embodying the CW framework, we need to disaggregate its components that operate at different length scales, namely, (i) the cellular scale at which oscillations occur, (ii) the inter-cellular scale at which contact-mediated signaling takes place, and (iii) the scale of the PSM across which morphogen gradients form and act as the environment that could modulate the inter-cellular interactions.
+This resonates with the proposal of Oates~\cite{Oates2012} to view the CW framework as a three-tier process.
 In the bottom tier, we observe oscillations at the level of a single cell in the PSM, arising from the periodic expression of clock genes~\cite{palmeirim1997,dale2000,saga2001,maroto2003,masamizu2006,riedel2007,schroter2012,webb2016}.
 The middle tier describes the mechanism by which the cellular oscillators coordinate their activity with that of their neighbors.
 This occurs through juxtacrine signaling brought about by interactions between Notch receptors and Delta ligands~\cite{jiang1998,ferjentsik2009,hubaud2014,conlon1995,pourquie1999,yun2000,lai2004,maroto2003,huppert2005,mara2007,kageyama2007,sprinzak2010,sprinzak2011}.
-Indeed, several earlier models have explored the role of Notch-Delta coupling in bringing about robust synchronization between the oscillators~\cite{lewis2003,giudicelli2004,horikawa2006,tiedemann2012,tiedemann2014}.
-Finally, processes that bring about the slowing down (and eventual termination) of the oscillations~\cite{yun2000,mcgrew1998,palmeirim1997}, and the subsequent differentiation of the cells into rostral and caudal halves of the somites, constitute the top tier.
-The model proposed here integrates these different scales by investigating genetic oscillators interacting via Notch-Delta coupling whose strength is modulated in a position-dependent manner due to a morphogen concentration gradient along the anteroposterior (AP) axis of the PSM.
-This provides an unified framework for explaining the dynamical transitions observed during somitogenesis.
+Indeed, several earlier models have explored the role of Notch-Delta coupling in bringing about robust synchronization between the oscillators~\cite{lewis2003,giudicelli2004,horikawa2006,Giudicelli2007,tiedemann2012,tiedemann2014}.
+Finally, processes that bring about the slowing down (and eventual termination) of the oscillations~\cite{yun2000,mcgrew1998,palmeirim1997}, and the subsequent differentiation of the cells into rostral and caudal halves of the somites~\cite{Oginuma2010}, constitute the top tier.